Lorenzo Adorni

-Lorenzo Adorni (born 1 December 1998) is an Italian professional footballer who plays as a right back for Fossano in Serie D.
+Lorenzo Adorni (born 1 December 1998) is an Italian professional footballer who plays as a right back for Serie D club Borgo San Donnino.

 Club career

 On 31 January 2019, Gubbio announced that he will join the club on loan.
 However, the league was not satisfied with the paperwork filed by Gubbio, and he had to return to Monza and finish the season there.

 On 17 July 2019, he signed a 2-year contract with Vis Pesaro.
 On 31 January 2020, he moved to Imolese on loan until the end of the season.
 On 24 February 2021, his contract was terminated by mutual consent.